1931-32 Academy Awards®

 FRANK BORZAGE for "Bad Girl", King Vidor for "The Champ", Josef von Sternberg for "Shanghai Express"

-Special Award: Walt Disney for the creation of Mickey Mouse
+Special Award: Walt Disney for creating Mickey Mouse

 This was the first year that the ceremony was broadcast nationally on radio.
 It was also the year that a Short Subject category was added to the awards, bringing the total number to ten: